-- Never attempt to adjust a shelf that is loaded with food. - Confirm shelf is secure before placing items on shelf. - Handle tempered glass shelves carefully.
+- Never attempt to adjust a shelf that is loaded with food (except in the case of the Elevator[TM] shelf). - Confirm shelf is secure before placing items on shelf. - Handle tempered glass shelves carefully.
 Shelves may break suddenly if nicked, scratched, or exposed to sudden temperature change.

-Your refrigerator has either Spillsaver[TM] or non-sealed shelves.
-The Spillsaver[TM] shelves have a spill retainer edge which allows for easier clean up and some are equipped with the EasyGlide[TM] slide out feature.
+Your refrigerator has either Spill-Catcher[TM] or non-sealed Shelves.
+The Spill-Catcher[TM] shelves have a spill retainer edge which allows for easier clean up and some are equipped with the Easy Glide slide out feature.
 To slide out (select models), grasp the front of the shelf and pull forward.
 Push in the shelf to return to the original position.